-The five members of the neighbourhood panel have met on two occasions to review the applications and to make preliminary recommendations which are now the basis of this report and are set out in priority projects ahead of the Cabinet on 11 July when the final decisions on neighbourhood CIL awards will be made.
+The five members of the neighbourhood panel met on two occasions to review the applications and to make preliminary recommendations which were then endorsed at a meeting of the Neighbourhood Panel on 22 June.
+The endorsed recommendations are brought to Cabinet for agreement and are set out in Appendix 2 and the map in Appendix 3.